 There’s the Rock Creek-Bridesville Road that starts just east of the Bridesville Townsite Road for more back-country adventure.
 The gravel road travels directly south of Bridesville, coming close to the US border, then circles north and comes out just east of Rock Creek on Highway 3.

 We may be small, but we have some great places for you to stay while you recharge and reconnect with nature.
 There are several B&Bs and a guest ranch in the surrounding area.

 Arosa Guest Ranch Resort

 Arosa Guest Ranch Resort is just outside of Bridesville.
 They have camping, rooms, cabins and a small RV Park with 30 amp services.
 Soak up the gorgeous views of Anarchist Mountain, ever-present wherever you go on the Ranch.
 Swiss hospitality in a rustic Canadian setting.
 English and German spoken.

-Lords of the Rings fans can stay in the Hobbit inspired Halfling Hideaway located on a 400 acre ranch.
+Lords of the Rings fans can stay in the Hobbit-inspired Second Breakfast Hideaway located on a 400-acre ranch.

 Mountain Valley Ranch Bed and Breakfast